Immigration Lawyer Cost for a Green Card (2025 Guide)

 Telegram

-Getting a green card can be difficult.
-Many people hire an immigration lawyer to help.
-A lawyer can increase your chances of success.
-But the cost can be high.
-This guide explains the updated costs in 2025 and what affects those costs.
+Getting a green card is complicated.
+Many people hire an immigration lawyer to help them through it.
+A good lawyer can improve your chances of approval.
+But legal fees can add up fast.
+This guide breaks down real 2025 costs and explains what drives them up or down.

 Typical Green Card Lawyer Fees in 2025

 Hiring an immigration lawyer for a green card usually costs between $3,000 and $10,000.
-The price depends on the case type, the lawyer’s experience, and your location.
+The final price depends on the type of case, the lawyer’s experience, and where you live.

 Type of Green Card Case Estimated Lawyer Fees USCIS Fees (2025)